CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 ## Audience

-At this point, the organization has attested, elected an ADOS, and has received credentials to access production.
+At this point, your organization has attested, elected an ADOS, and has received credentials to access production.
 You are receiving/using this document because you wish to access your organization’s claims data from the production environment.

 ## <a name="security_practices"></a>Security Practices

-The credential file contains sensitive information granting access to PII/PHI.
-Do not share this sensitive information in images, in plain text, or in chat.
+The credential file provided during on-boarding contains sensitive information granting access to PII/PHI.
+Be extremely careful distributing this information and DO NOT SEND via email or chat as text, images, or videos.

-The most sensitive information provided in this file includes:
+The most sensitive information provided in the credential file includes:
 - OKTA_CLIENT_ID: unique id of {organization} in the AB2D system
 - OKTA_CLIENT_SECRET: unique password granting access to the AB2D system
 - AUTH: basic encoding of the client id and password that can be easily decoded

-Again be extremely careful distributing this information and DO NOT SEND via email or chat as text, images, or videos.

 ## Asking for Help

-If issues persist using these scripts or other scripts provided by the AB2D team, email the AB2D team at [ab2d@semanticbits.com](mailto:ab2d@semanticbits.com) or join our Google Groups at:
+If you continue to have issues accessing production or have follow up questions not answered in this guide, please email the AB2D team at [ab2d@semanticbits.com](mailto:ab2d@semanticbits.com) or join our Google Groups at:
 [https://groups.google.com/u/1/g/cms-ab2d-api](https://groups.google.com/u/1/g/cms-ab2d-api).

-When emailing the team please include the following information concerning the context of issues:
+When corresponding with the team please include the following information concerning the context of your issue:

 - What operating system is in use by the machine (Windows or Linux/Mac)?
 - What IP address does the machine have (see Verifying Setup)?
-- What is the HTTP status code (403, 400, etc.) that is being received, if applicable?
+- If applicable, what HTTP status code (403, 400, etc.) is being received?
 - A description of the issue including the stage of the export causing the issue.
-- Any logs (be extremely careful with the logs you provide).
-Refer to the [Security Practices](#security_practices) section as to which pieces of information are sensitive.
+- Any additional logs.
+Be extremely careful with the logs you provide as they can contain sensitive information.

-When emailing the team ***do not*** include any form of the credentials provided including any encoded form.
-Please double check any logs provided to make sure the logs do not contain the organization’s credentials.
+(Refer to the [Security Practices](#security_practices) section to identify sensitive information).

+Do ***not*** include your organization's production credentials in any form when working with the AB2D team.
+Please review all encoded content and/or logs before sharing with the team to ensure they do not contain your credentials.

 ## Usage Guide

 ### API Restrictions:
-These export jobs are expensive to run and create files containing sensitive data therefore the API enforces usage limitations and does not allow claims data to persist for too long.
+Our export jobs are expensive to run and create files containing sensitive data.
+In order to mitigate these risks, the API enforces usage restrictions and limits how long export files are stored by the system.

 #### List of Restrictions: IMPORTANT
 1. Each contract is limited to one running export at a time.
 Jobs cannot be run concurrently.
-A job can be cancelled by the user if there is a reason the current job is not needed (or incorrectly submitted) before submitting a new one.
+A job can be cancelled by the user if it is no longer needed or incorrectly submitted before submitting a new one.
-1. ***Files created by an export are only stored by the AB2D API for 72 hours after an export job is completed.
-If the files are not downloaded 72 hours after creation then those files will be deleted automatically and a new job will have to be created.***
+1. Files created by an export are only stored by the AB2D API for 72 hours after the job complete.
+Files will automatically be deleted after 72 hours and a new job will have to be created.
-1. ***Files created by an export can only be downloaded once.
-After being downloaded a file is immediately deleted.***
+1. Files created by an export can only be downloaded once.
+Files are immediately deleted after being downloaded.
 1. The API can only process so many export jobs at once.
 If the API is busy a submitted job may be queued for later processing.

 What you can do: